 It is the ultimate role of the Moratorium Supervisor and the Resolution Committee to maximize the value of the Bank's assets and pass on the value to its creditors.
 Creditors have expressed their views that the maximum value of the assets would not be reached via asset sales under current market conditions.
 Therefore, according to creditors' requests, the Moratorium Supervisor and the Resolution Committee have been working on other solutions to preserve the value of these assets until the markets recover.
 In many cases, the assets need to be held for some time for them to be redeemed at full value.
 According to the Bank's strategy, assets are only sold if they require support beyond the means of the Bank or if a satisfactory bid price can be achieved for them after taking into account the future funding support needed to maintain these assets.
-Therefore, the Resolution Committee will also ask the financial advisor to come up with structuring ideas on how the assets can be passed over to creditors at a later stage.
+Therefore, the Resolution Committee will also ask Morgan Stanley, as its financial advisor, to come up with structuring ideas on how the assets can be passed over to creditors at a later stage.
 All these ideas should aim at providing ongoing support to the assets and building a structure where creditors can exit their holdings over time by selling bonds and/or shares.

-7.5 The Bank's co-ordination group
+7.5 The Bank's co-ordination group and other government appointed parties

-As some of the structuring ideas might require an input and acceptance from other parties than the Bank's creditors, the Resolution Committee asked for a co-ordination group to be set up between the Resolution Committee, ministries and the Central Bank of Iceland.
+As some of the structuring ideas might require an input and acceptance from other parties than the Bank's creditors, the Resolution Committee asked for a special co-ordination group to be set up for the Bank, between the Resolution Committee, ministries and the Central Bank of Iceland.
 This group does not have formal powers and is consultative in nature.

-The Chairman of the co-ordination group is Magnus Gunnarsson - representative of the board of New Kaupthing Bank hf.
-Other members of the group are: Steinar Thor Gudgeirsson - Chairman of the Resolution Committee of the Bank, Thorhallur Arason - representative of the Ministry of Finance, Helga Oskarsdottir - representative of the Ministry of Commerce and Jon Sigurgeirsson - representative of the Central Bank of Iceland.
+The members of the co-ordination group are Thorsteinn Thorsteinsson - a senior advisor employeed temporarily by the ministry of finance, Steinar Thor Gudgeirsson - Chairman of the Resolution

+Committee of the Bank, Thorhallur Arason - representative of the Ministry of Finance, Helga Oskarsdottir - representative of the Ministry of Commerce and Jon Sigurgeirsson - representative of the Central Bank of Iceland.